JampaUchoa/the-art-of-engineering-management/_chapters/12_breaking-down-large-problems.md

 ![Version 1 implementation plan showing a simplified approach with manually curated content, bypassing complex user-generated content systems](/assets/chapters/chapter-12-v1-plan.svg)

 You might be thinking, "But that doesn't scale!
 Someone has to manually add all the content, which isn't sustainable."
-You're right—it doesn't scale.
+You're right, it doesn't scale.
 But right now, your goal isn't to scale; it's to prove the core idea has value.

 This approach solves the classic *chicken-and-egg problem*: even if you magically launched the entire platform tomorrow, you'd still need to attract creators and consumers.
 Your first users would arrive to find an empty store.